Fibr Launches the First AI Agent for Website Revenue & Conversion Optimization

 But when you click on say the ‘iPhone’ section, you’ll be instantly redirected to a new landing page that specifically speaks only about the phone, its range and offers, and nothing else.

 Everything is catered to the phone and no other offerings from Apple.
-Take a look—
+Take a look at the image below:

 via Apple